Probe holders coming soon.

 in that case id like to order some when you are ready. but not in greenI did some testing today.
 In open air mounted to half in material, the rack held 8oz of frag discs just fine.
 Around 10oz it became unstable.
 If I flip it upside down (magnets above the rack) it held almost a pound before starting to slide down.

 In tank on half inch glass it held almost a pound before peeling away.

 They have adjusted well (they were grown in freshwater) to the tank and I'm getting new leaves.
 I am still thinking about how to manage root growth.Are the mangroves staying in the overflow?

 I would worry about roots and crud blocking things.

-For what it’s worth you would have better mechanics for load bearing if the magnets were higher up with a stabilizing bar dropping down, rather than having the magnets at the bottom of the stabilizing bar.
+Agreed.
+The rack hold a lot more weight that way but blocks the view of two frag spots.For what it’s worth you would have better mechanics for load bearing if the magnets were higher up with a stabilizing bar dropping down, rather than having the magnets at the bottom of the stabilizing bar.

-Someone suggested I run my CO2 scrubber input from the Skimmer collection cup.
+I’ve heard this a bit different, that you should have your air intake for the skimmer come from your CO2 scrubber, with the idea that CO2 depleted air (high pH) will be dissolving into your tank water more efficiently.Someone suggested I run my CO2 scrubber input from the Skimmer collection cup.
 The theory is since the air in the Skimmer has already been scrubbed, the media should last longer and be more efficient.

 I also replaced my solenoid for the scrubber from a random one, that didn't properly open and close due to low pressure of Skimmer vacuum, to the apex one and used one of the 24v ports on the EB832.
 One less plug being used, more reliable valve and more efficient media.